yjcyxky/jarvis/README.md

 - 📬 Auto-summarize and clean your inbox every morning
 - 🧬 Fetch, clean, and visualize multi-omics data from GEO or other databases
+- 🔄 More...
+(Customize your own agents and tools)
 - 🪶 Keep full history and reports for review or QC agents

 A text-driven workflow, a personal agent ecosystem, and the freedom to automate your day — all within VSCode.